-In addition to formal, written marking, teachers also use other forms of feedback during lessons such as verbal feedback and questioning to ensure that a child's learning is moved on.
+In addition to formal, written marking, teachers will also use other forms of feedback during lessons such as verbal feedback and questioning to ensure that a child's learning is moved on.

-Resources
+Resources:

-At Swansfield Park Primary School, teachers are expected to support the teaching and learning process by carefully selecting high quality, concrete and pictorial representation of mathematics, this not only supporting the schools CPA approach, but also helping to bring procedural and conceptual knowledge together.
-There is also the expectation that these resources and representations are progressive.
+At Swansfield Park Primary School, teachers are expected to support the teaching and learning process by carefully selecting high quality, concrete and pictorial representation of mathematics, this not only supporting the schools CPA approach - concrete, pictorial, abstract, but also helping to bring procedural and conceptual knowledge together.
 Having had resources modelled by their class teachers, children should be encouraged to select and use the resources which they feel would be beneficial in supporting their learning.

-Each classroom is equipped with a range of age appropriate resources.
+Each classroom is equipped with a range of small, age appropriate resources.
 These are stored in accessible and clearly labelled drawers / containers.
 Larger equipment is stored centrally in the maths cupboard.

 Resources are audited, checked and updated annually.
-Areas of need are monitored and equipment purchased by the subject leader in line with needs using the schools subject bidding process.
+Areas of need are monitored and equipment purchased in line with needs using the schools subject bidding process.

-Each classroom has a 'Maths Working Wall'.
-This highlights the precise mathematical vocabulary that should be used by staff and children when giving mathematical reasons and explanations.
+Each classroom will also have a 'Maths Working Wall'.
+This will highlight the precise mathematical vocabulary that should be used by staff and children when giving mathematical reasons and explanations.
 There is also an agreed, age-appropriate learning environment checklist that staff are expected to follow when generating maths displays/areas in their classrooms.